 A name change in 2003 to the British Armed Forces Motoring Association (BAFMA) followed the push to embrace joint operations.
 Recognised as military training, BAFMA was controlled by Defence School of Transport funded by a small annual budget.
 In 2010 BAFMA lost its status as a training association resulting in the removal of funding and authority to use military assets.
 Reverting back to BAMA in late 2010, motorsports activities were formally recognised as an Army sport with authorisation for events coming via the Army Sports Control Board.

 Previously isolated, the introduction of BAMA to Army sport has opened the door to all forms of motorsport that can be considered under the ASCB authorisation.
 Furthermore, retired members of the Army are welcomed back and can now enjoy the benefits of competing alongside their serving colleagues.

 Today, BAMA comprises of more motorsport disciplines than ever before in its long history and is undoubtedly the most diverse (British Motorsports Association Registered) Motor Club in Great Britain.
-On the 4 wheeled side of the garage we have members competing in Karting, Trials, Navigation Rallying, Stage Rallying, Sports Car Racing and even V8 Stock Car Racing.
+On the 4 wheeled side of the garage we have members competing in Karting, Trials, Navigation Rallying, Stage Rallying and Sports Car Racing.
 Our Association members competing in 2 wheeled motorsport also represent the Army in practically all motorcycle disciplines such as Enduro, Trials, Adventure and Circuit/Road Racing.